Valeria Mari

 Academic Contribution

-My work has been presented at international conferences such as Re-Evaluation in Feminism and Contemporary Art (Middlesex University, London) and Forming Feminisms: Current Approaches to Art, Women, and Gender (Centraal Museum, Utrecht).
-A forthcoming book chapter, On Speaking Terms with Feminist Art Curating Through a Global Perspective, will be published in the Re-Evaluations volume late 2025-2026.
+I have presented my work at international conferences, such as Re-Evaluation in Feminism and Contemporary Art (Middlesex University, London) and Forming Feminisms: Current Approaches to Art, Women, and Gender (Centraal Museum, Utrecht).
+My publications also include contributions to Stedelijk Studies and a forthcoming book chapter, Catchup and Affinity in Women’s Exhibitions: Re-evaluating the Feminaissance Links between Global Feminisms and Another Energy, which will be published by Vernon Press in the Re-Evaluations volume early 2026.

 Let’s Connect